 Following treatment at the Jensen and Weymouth Plants, water is conveyed by pipeline through the San Fernando Valley to Calleguas' mile-long tunnel in the Santa Susana Mountains.
-While the Weymouth Filtration Plant employs similar treatment technology to the Jensen Filtration Plant, water quality of Colorado River supplies varies from that of State Project supplies.
 Information on the quality of the treated water can be found on the attached water quality tables.

 The water is then distributed by Calleguas and its purveyors to an estimated 640,000 Ventura County residents, representing 75% of the County's population.
 Surplus supplies of imported water are stored in Lake Bard, the District's surface water reservoir near the City of Thousand Oaks, and the Las Posas groundwater basin underlying the City of Moorpark and surrounding area.
-Through the Las Posas Aquifer Storage and Recovery (ASR) project, Calleguas stores water for later use during Metropolitan system shutdowns and emergencies.
+Through the Las Posas Aquifer Storage and Recovery (ASR) project, Calleguas stores water for later use in case of unplanned supply outages.